 Effective 2018, this program was renamed to Integrative Physiology.
-Please see program planners to the right for course requirements.
+Please see program planners on this page for course requirements.
 The renaming of the program means that we will no longer be admitting students into the Physiology and Developmental Biology Program.
 Rather, students will only be admitted into the Integrative Physiology Program.
 Students who entered program prior to 2018 will graduate with a degree in Physiology and Developmental Biology.
 Students who entered the program after that will graduate with a degree in Integrative Physiology.

-There are many routes you can take with your degree in Integrative Physiology:
+There are many directions you can take with your Integrative Physiology degree in: